Should You Cover Microgreen Seeds? – A Test

 Should You Cover Microgreen Seeds?

 At Home Microgreens, we are all about listening and taking advice from experts.
-But we aren't going to follow blindly.
-We like to see the evidence, Home Microgreens is all about testing the internet dogma.
+But we aren’t going to follow blindly.
+We like to see the evidence, and Home Microgreens is all about testing the internet dogma.

 We planted the same mass of Champion Red Radish seeds on four trays filled with professional soil mix.
 All of the trays are prepared and planted the same.